3 mistakes everyone makes when taking pictures

 Always having your camera on the Auto settings is one of the most common camera mistakes I've seen.
 The truth is, while the Auto setting will help you easily capture good images, it will stop you from learning how your camera works.
 It also takes away some creative control you have over your images.

-Instead, you should use Aprature or Shutter Priority, or go fully manual.
+Instead, you should use Aperture or Shutter Priority, or go fully manual.
 You'll master these settings in no time, and begin to learn about light, exposure, and composition.

 2. Always shooting with a wide open aperture